regisftm/owasp-toronto/demo/07-graphana-installation.md

-# Visualizing Metrics via Grafana
+# 7 - Visualizing Metrics via Grafana

-Use Grafana dashboard to view Calico component metrics.
+Use the Grafana dashboard to view Calico component metrics.

 ## Preparing Prometheus

-Here you will create a service to make your prometheus visible to Grafana.
+Create a service to make your Prometheus visible to Grafana.

 ```bash
 kubectl apply -f - <<EOF